Trump says 'I think we'll make a deal with China' on trade

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday that he will likely make a deal with China on trade, adding that a lot of progress had been made to resolve the two countries’ differences but warning that he still may impose more tariffs on Chinese goods.

-Trump, speaking to reporters in Washington just two hours after his top economic adviser expressed caution about U.S.-China trade relations, said: “China very much wants to make a deal.”
+“China very much wants to make a deal,” Trump told reporters in Washington just hours after his top economic adviser expressed caution about talk of a possible U.S.-China trade agreement.

 “We’ve had a very good discussions with China, we’re getting much closer to doing something,” Trump said before departing the White House for a campaign event.